Mobile-Telematics/LoginAuthFramework-iOS/README.md

 ## Credentials

-Before you start using the framework, make sure you registered a company account in the [Datahub](https://userdatahub.com/) and obtained `InstanceId` and`InstanceKey`.
-If you are new, please refer to the [documentation](doc.telematicssdk.com) and register your company account in Datahub.
-[Sing Up](https://userdatahub.com/user/registration)
+Before you start using the framework, make sure you registered a company account in [DataHub](https://app.damoov.com/) and obtained `InstanceID` and`InstanceKEY`.
+If you are new, please refer to the [documentation](https://docs.telematicssdk.com/docs/setting-up-the-company-account) and register your company account in DataHub.
+[Sing Up](https://app.damoov.com/user/registration)

 ## LoginAuth Framework setup